rsc-pl/Xenoblade-2-BDAT-Translation-Tool/README.md

 ## 🔧 Technical Details

 ### JSON Structure
-The tool preserves the original JSON structure while adding translations:
+The tool preserves the original JSON structure, saving the name field where the original text is stored:
 ```json
 {
   "rows": [